qsb-dev/quantum-space-buddies/README.md

 ## Frequently Asked Questions

 ### I keep timing out when trying to connect!
 Check the mod settings for "Use KCP Transport".
+You have to forward port 7777, or use Hamachi.
+All players must have this turned on or off.

 ### Requirements
 - Latest version of OWML.